szoftveres/RF_instruments/vna/README.md

 ![cal_iso_corrected](cal_iso_corrected.png)

 This simple through error correction method assumes a perfect through standard i.e. doesn't take delay and loss into account, but this isn't really a problem or a practical limitation.
 A short, high quality SMA through has virtually zero loss, and knowing its absolute delay (or phase shift) at the SMA connector plane has little practical value.
 There are some cases where being able to measure the *absolute* S2,1 phase shift of a device is necessary (e.g. a phase shifter IC); these devices are usually mounted on a small coupon board, which also features a deembedding through trace.
 This deembedding trace can be perfectly used as a through cal standard, resulting in the ability to make accurate *absolute* phase and gain/loss measurements at the device level.
-In most other practical cases, being able to make *comparative* measurement (e.g. phase shift due to changing conditions, comparing the phase difference of two similar DUTs, etc..) is the only requirement.
+In most other practical cases, being able to make *comparative* measurement (e.g. phase shift of a DUT due to changing conditions, comparing the phase difference of two similar DUTs, etc..) is the only requirement.

 ![thru](thru.jpg)

 ### Measurements

 #### Bandpass stub filter for the 420 MHz - 450 MHz amateur band

+DIY two-element high-Q bandpass filter

 ![stubphoto](stubphoto.jpg)